fleetdm/fleet/orbit/docs/TUF-Update-Guide.md

 ## Security

-- TUF keys for `targets`, `snapshot` and `timestamp` should be stored on a USB stick.
+- TUF keys for `targets`, `snapshot` and `timestamp` should be stored on a USB stick (used solely for this purpose).
-- The keys are stored encrypted with a passphrase stored in 1Password.
+- The keys are stored encrypted with a passphrase stored in 1Password (on a private vault).

 ## Sync Fleet's TUF repository